ccallawa/alyvix_doc/getting_started/windows_settings.rst

 **********************************************

 The real value of Alyvix lies in chaining together sequences of detections and actions.
-So let's extend the example above so that in addition to recognizing when the Start Menu is available and clicking on it, we'll also do something with that menu.
+So let's extend the :ref:`previous example <getting_started_example_start>` so that in addition to recognizing when the Start Menu is available and clicking on it, we'll also do something with that menu.

 The problem however is that we can't detect anything within the opened Start Menu, because it's closed in the screenshot we used in the previous example.
-Our second test case should use a new screenshot, but how can we detect the Start Menu when running Alyvix Designer will cause the opened Start Menu to disappear?
+We'll need to create a second test case with a new screenshot.
+But how can we detect the Start Menu when running Alyvix Designer will cause the opened Start Menu to disappear?

-The answer is to use the :ref:`delay parameter <alyvix_designer_cli_options>` when starting Alyvix Designer.
+The answer is to use the :ref:`delay parameter <test_case_building_designer>` when starting Alyvix Designer.
+This will insert a delay of however many seconds you request before the screen is captured.